dotimothy/RuHuman/README.md

 # RuHuman: A Resilient Multimodal AI-Powered Audio Verification System

 ## Abstract
 The advent of generative AI is inevitable when generating synthetic data to bypass certain human verification systems.
 The objective of RuHuman is to evaluate/refine existing verification systems presented in ASVSpoof that exploit the multimodalities of audio data in order to establish a strong multi-factored conviction on deciding if the input is being lively uttered by a human or by an audio deepfake.
-The plan is generate samples with top of the line software in voice cloning (e.g. TortoiseTTS) to evaluate the standard CM/ASV metrics among different detector architectures & make a adaptable user interface that allows any wireless device with a microphone employ these systems in versatile environments.
+The plan is generate samples with top of the line software in voice cloning (e.g. TortoiseTTS), then evaluate the standard CM/ASV metrics among different pretrained detector architectures with the ASVSpoof2021 evaluation set & make a adaptable user interface that allows any wireless device with a microphone employ these systems in versatile environments.

 ## Team
 Authors: [Timothy Do](https://timothydo.me) <br>